KurenaiTechnologies/stream-statistic-simulation/README.md

 I got inspired by Roblox's Streamer Simulator due to it's game mechanics.
 So i decided to get some basic ideas for the release in the future.

-### How long would it take you to make this?

-about 5 hours, because i was figuring out how some of the functions work
+Although the mechanics are kind of complicated, so instead of doing the process yourself, you'll just wait until you see how many viewers or stuff you can get.

-### How does this exactly work?
+## How does this exactly work?

-just type what you want to type, and afterwards, scroll below so that you can see the outputs you had entered. one more mechanic, the stats increase over time, *imagine screenshotting the personal record*
+just wait, also there's no shop.

+## Does this save?

+on the way to making a saving function.

-### How did you make this?
+### How did i make this?

 I used visual studio code as my editor for coding with programming languages, like for example, **css, javascript, and html** as mentioned.